kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 If you'd like the cluster autoscaler to [automatically discover](#auto-discovery-setup) EC2 AutoScalingGroups, the `autoscaling:DescribeTags` permission is also required.

+To attach the IAM role with the policy to the pod see

 **NOTE**: You can restrict the target resources for the autoscaling actions by specifying autoscaling group ARNS.
 More information can be found